-Notwithstanding the foregoing, a notice may not be given by an electronic transmission from and after the time that (1) the IETF Trust is unable to deliver by such electronic transmission two consecutive notices given by the IETF Trust and (2) such inability becomes known to the secretary or an assistant secretary of the IETF Trust or to the transfer agent, or other person responsible for the giving of notice, provided, however, the inadvertent failure to discover such inability shall not invalidate any meeting or other action.
+Notwithstanding the foregoing, a notice may not be given to a Director by an electronic transmission from and after the time that (1) the IETF IPMC is unable to deliver to such Director by such electronic transmission two consecutive notices given by the IETF IPMC and (2) such inability becomes known to the Secretary or an assistant secretary of the IETF IPMC, or other person responsible for the giving of notice, provided, however, that the inadvertent failure to discover such inability shall not invalidate any meeting or other action.

-Without limiting the foregoing, the IETF Trust adopts electronic mail as its principal source of communication with its Trustees.
-Each Trustee acknowledges and agrees that the IETF Trust shall not be under any obligation (except as required by law or these By- laws) to send any notice to any Trustee by any means other than electronic mail, and it is therefore the responsibility of each Trustee to avail itself of and make such arrangements as may be necessary to receive notice in such fashion.
+Without limiting the foregoing, the IETF IPMC adopts electronic mail as its principal source of communication with its Directors.
+Each Director acknowledges and agrees that the IETF IPMC shall not be under any obligation (except as required by law or these By- laws) to send any notice to any Director by any means other than electronic mail, and it is therefore the responsibility of each Director to avail itself of and make such arrangements as may be necessary to receive notice in such fashion.

-An affidavit of the Secretary or other agent of the IETF Trust that notice has been given shall, in the absence of fraud, be prima facie evidence of the facts stated therein.
+An affidavit of the Secretary or other agent of the IETF IPMC that notice has been given shall, in the absence of fraud, be prima facie evidence of the facts stated therein.

-Section 5.10 Waiver of Notice
+Section 6.2 Waiver of Notice

-Whenever any notice is required to be given under the provisions of law or of the Certificate of Incorporation or of these By-laws, a waiver thereof in writing, signed by the person or persons entitled to said notice or a waiver by electronic transmission by the person entitled to notice whether before or after the time stated therein, shall be deemed equivalent thereto.
+Whenever any notice is required to be given under the provisions of any applicable law or of the Certificate of Incorporation or of these By-laws, a waiver thereof in writing, signed by the person or persons entitled to said notice or a waiver by electronic transmission by the person entitled to notice whether before or after the time stated therein, shall be deemed equivalent thereto.
 Attendance of a person at a meeting shall constitute a waiver of notice of such meeting, except when the person attends a meeting for the express purpose of objecting at the beginning of the meeting to the transaction of any business because the meeting is not lawfully called or convened.
 Neither the business to be transacted at, nor the purpose of, any meeting needs to be specified in any written waiver or any waiver by electronic transmission.

-ARTICLE VI.
+ARTICLE VII.